tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

     - "Login disabled" if the user should not user the Groupware module.
     - Update the user account with the green "SAVE" button on top of the page.

-Please check the "OX Access" setting of the user `Administrator` explicitly as that user is likely not to show up in the search described above.

 #### MatrixID localpart update

 Until 0.9.0 openDesk used the LDAP entryUUID of a user to generate the user's MatrixID.
 Due to restrictions of the